Investment rationale

 Core opportunity identified

-Why this founder-led team could win
+Why this team could win

 A neutral, embedded operating layer for construction equipment—one that could compound value over time through data density, ecosystem participation, and repeatable execution.